Headless Commerce: Everything You Should Know About the New Way to Sell Online

 As headless architecture is gaining traction, the number of available CMSs, platforms, and solutions that support headless ecommerce implementation is also on the rise.
 The most popular examples of such solutions include:

 WordPress REST API.
-WordPress is the most widely used CMS that powers more than 34% of all websites.
+WordPress is the most widely used CMS.
 Although it was built as a coupled content management system, in 2016 the company released its REST API as part of its core functionality, shifting the development toward headless architecture more extensively.

 Drupal (to some extent).
 Like WordPress, Drupal is mainly a full-stack, monolithic system that embraced headless by exposing content to external systems, such as mobile applications or IoT devices.